mattbucknall/circode/README.md

 The area between the two rings is evenly divided into 20 segments.
 Black segments are used to represent '0' bits and white segments are used to represent '1' bits.
 The 6-bit value to be encoded is prefixed with seven '0' bits followed by one '1' bit.
 The value is suffixed with the ones' complement of itself.
+Bits are presented in clockwise order starting (after the preamble) with the encoded value's least significant bit.

 ## Usage